csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 If you followed the instructions, you should've seen some prints, some asserts, and possibly something surprising.

-Did you launch the program with 1025 threads and 10 blocks?
+Did you launch the program with 1025 threads?
 What happened?
 To find out more, let's move on to the next exercise.

-### TODO

-Change the exercise so it takes two integer parameters from the user:
-- num threads
-- num blocks

 ## Exercise: Error reporting from kernel launch